Shoots1482/abibos/README.md

 # Clothing Store E-Commerce Platform

-A full-featured e-commerce platform for clothing retail developed with Java Spring Boot and JPA.
+A full-featured e-commerce platform for clothing retail developed with Java Spring Boot and React.

 ## Table of Contents
 - [Overview](#overview)